monk-io/docs/docs/improve/ci-cd.md

 Be sure to provide these variables to Github Actions secrets:

 `MONK_USER`
-: your Monk account username
+: your MonkOS account username

 `MONK_PASS`
-: your Monk account password
+: your MonkOS account password

 `MONKODE`
 : the Monkcode for your cluster